 In GA4#

-The denominator must be all sessions, not just purchasing sessions.
-GA4 standard reports make it hard to surface "purchasing sessions" and "all sessions" simultaneously, so you typically need a custom Exploration query to get this number out.
+GA4 standard reports make it hard to surface "purchasing sessions" and "all sessions" simultaneously, so a custom Exploration query is typically required.

 In Shopify#

-The most flexible approach is to join your sales data with session logs in a data warehouse (Postgres / BigQuery / Snowflake).
-One SQL query gets you channel-level RPS:
+Join sales data with session logs in a data warehouse (Postgres / BigQuery / Snowflake) — one SQL query produces channel-level RPS:

 SELECT